whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 --------
 1. List of files
 2. Installation
+3. Access credentials
-3. Basic use: GUI operation
+4. Basic use: GUI operation
-4. Command-line operation, examples
+5. Command-line operation, examples
-5. Setting up stored authentication credentials
+6. Setting up stored authentication credentials
-6. Some remarks on the operation of the script
+7. Remarks on the operation of the script

 1. List of files
 ----------------